Ingelsvatnet

-Ingelsvatnet or Ingjelsvatnet is a lake in the municipality of Lierne in Trøndelag county, Norway.
+Ingelsvatnet is a lake in Lierne Municipality in Trøndelag county, Norway.
 The 7.16 km2 lake lies only 1.5 km from the south shore of the large lake Tunnsjøen and 10 km west of the village of Tunnsjø senter.
 The water flows out through a series of small lakes and streams that lead into Tunnsjøen.
 The lake Havdalsvatnet lies 4 km south of Ingelsvatnet.